Nights-Software/ns-docs/resources/nightShifts.md

 1. Do not skip steps, are you sure your database and oxmysql is working?

 1. Unpack the files into a folder onto your server.
-Please keep in mind you need to unpack it either on your servers' desktop before installing it, or do that locally on your own desktop and then drag over the files manually, to prevent parsing errors.
+ZIP Package -> Unpack in a folder on your local machine -> Set your File Transfer Protocol (FTP) type to binary -> drag from local machine into the server resources folder -> server.cfg (ensure script) and then boot up the server..
 Do not rename the resource.

 1. Make sure you put the 'night_shifts' folder into your resources folder of your server.